Odet de Foix, Viscount of Lautrec: Biography

-Odet was the son of Jean de Foix-Lautrec and Jeanne d'Aydie.
-He and his two brothers, the seigneur de Lescun and the seigneur de l'Esparre or Asparros, served Francis I of France as captains; and the influence of their sister, Françoise de Châteaubriant, who became the king's mistress, gained them high office.
+Odet was born between 1483 and 1485, the son of Jean de Foix and Jeanne d'Aydie.
+His siblings were André de Foix (Lord of Lesparre and Count of Montfort), Thomas de Foix (also Marshal of France), and Françoise de Foix (Countess of Châteaubriant, Official Mistress of king Francis I).
+He and his two brothers, served king Francis as captains; and the influence of their sister, who became the king's mistress, gained them high office.